URJCMakerGroup/TectOH/readme.md

 ![Sandbox CAD image](./imgs/cad_lateral_view_sm.png)

 Low-cost Open-Hardware scientific and educational device for tectonic analogue modelling.
-[See Wikipedia entry on tectonic analogue modelling](https://en.wikipedia.org/wiki/Analogue_modelling_%28geology%29).
+See Wikipedia entry on [tectonic analogue modelling](https://en.wikipedia.org/wiki/Analogue_modelling_%28geology%29).

 It can move at speeds from 1 mm/h to 100 mm/h.

-The stroke of the gantry is 270 mm but it can be easily customized for other lenghts.
+The stroke of the gantry is 270 mm but it can be easily customized for other lengths.

 The cost of the components is no more than 500 €, although for increased performance, precision components can be used at higher cost.

+There are some [optional components](#optional-components) for measuring the distance that would increase the cost.

 It is not too complicated to build.
 It should be simpler than building a 3D printer or CNC.